Cancel and read the status

 token.cancel()

-There is another method that is close in meaning to is_cancelled() - check().
-It does nothing if the token is not canceled, or raises an exception if canceled.
-If the token was canceled by calling the cancel() method, a CancellationError exception will be raised:
+There is another method that is close in meaning to is_cancelled()check().
+It does nothing if the token is not cancelled, or raises an exception if it is cancelled.
+If the token was cancelled by calling the cancel() method, a CancellationError exception will be raised:

 from cantok import SimpleToken